How to Start Your Own Successful Podcast

 If you want to use you smartphone for recording a podcast, then you’ll need to employ a note-taking tool.
 All of the major platforms offer this facility, with iOS and Android smartphones and tablets also offering the option of an external microphone.

 Sound recorders for iPhone and iPad are plentiful.
-Voice Recorder (FREE) from TapMedia Ltd is a good option if you want a standalone tune, but you should also consider a notetaking app as these usually have audio recorders.
-So take a look at software like Microsoft OneNote and Evernote (we’ve produced a comprehensive guide for Evernote).
+Voice Recorder from TapMedia Ltd [No Longer Available] is a good option if you want a standalone tune, but you should also consider a notetaking app as these usually have audio recorders.
+So take a look at software like Microsoft OneNote and Evernote (we’ve produced a comprehensive guide for Evernote ).

 Some devices come with pre-installed, manufacturer provided sound recorder apps; others don’t.
 While you can use something like OneNote, Keep, Evernote or whatever notetaking app you prefer, dedicated voice recorders are available free, such as Voice Recorder from Splendid Apps.